Tax ID #87-3741761

 Ravenswood Community 8 to 80 Zone Innovation Center

-In partnership with the Ravenswood City School District, Circuit EPA is working on plans to build a new 8 to 80 zone for the East Menlo Park and East Palo Alto communities.
+In partnership with the Ravenswood City School District, Circuit EPA is working on plans to build a new 8 to 80 zone the East Menlo Park and East Palo Alto communities.

 Donate